Gage County, Nebraska

 Gage County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 21,704.
-Its county seat is Beatrice.
-The county was created in 1855 and organized in 1857.
+As of the 2020 census, the population was 21,704, and was estimated to be 21,711 in 2025.
+The county seat and the largest city is Beatrice.

+Gage County comprises the Beatrice, NE Micropolitan statistical area, which is also in the Lincoln-Beatrice, NE Combined Statistical Area.

+In the Nebraska license plate system, Gage County was represented by the prefix "3" (as it had the third-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Gage county was created on March 16, 1855 and organized in 1857.
 It was formed from land taken from the Otoe in an 1854 treaty.
 The county was named for William D. Gage, a Methodist minister who served as the first chaplain of the Nebraska Territorial Legislature.

-Gage County comprises the Beatrice, NE Micropolitan Statistical Area, which is also in the Lincoln-Beatrice, NE Combined Statistical Area.

-In the Nebraska license plate system, Gage County is represented by the prefix 3 (it was the county with the third-largest number of vehicles registered in the state when the license plate system was established in 1922).

 Geography

+According to the United States Census Bureau, the county has a total area of 859.950 sqmi, of which 851.468 sqmi is land and 8.492 sqmi (0.99%) is water.
+It is the 25th-largest county in Nebraska by total area.

 Gage County lies on the southern border of Nebraska, with its southern boundary line abutting the northern border of the state of Kansas.
 The Big Blue River runs south-southeast through the central part of the county.

-According to the US Census Bureau, the county has a total area of 860 sqmi, of which 851 sqmi is land and 8.5 sqmi (1.0%) is water.